How do we value

 VED (firewood) explores how this overlooked resource can be reimagined into furniture, by using the log’s natural round form as a starting point.
 Rather than converting it into standard planks, the aim is to work with the material as it is, minimizing waste and allowing the shape of the wood to also shape the object.

-The project consists of three chairs, each showing a different approach to form and refinement — from raw firewood to turned components — and reflecting on how we assign value to materials.
+The project consists of three chairs, each showing a different approach to form and refinement: From raw firewood to circular shapes, and reflecting on how we assign value to materials.

 EMNE

-The firewood form remains visible, but the result is cleaner, softer, and more precise—an evolution in both craftsmanship and expression.
+The firewood forms are still visible, but the result is cleaner, softer, and more precise.

 FIREWOOD

-A small children’s chair that plays with the same language of quarter and half-round shapes.
+The small children’s chair that plays with the language of quarter and half-round shapes.

-The orange linoleum seat adds a bold contrast, emphasizing the geometry of the wood and giving the chair a graphic, playful edge.
+The orange linoleum seat adds a bit of bold contrast, emphasizing the geometry of the wood and giving the chair a graphic, playful edge.